 Choosing the right mattress can help assure a good night's sleep

 One of the big issues with buying a new mattress is that it generally requires a fairly significant cash outlay -- in most cases about $500 for a twin; $1000 or more for a queen or king.
-Some are two or three times as much, depending upon features.
+Some cost two or three times as much, depending upon features.
 And that often does not include the box spring or other foundation.
 However, with as much time as you spend in bed, and the average length of time you'll own the mattress, it pays to buy the best one you can afford.

 Figuring out exactly how much a mattress costs can also be difficult.
 Most mattress companies have a specific line (or several) of a mattress (Posturepedic by Sealy and Beautyrest by Simmons are good examples of this), and then, within that line, have dozens of different models that are not detailed on the manufacturer's website.
-So, while several retailers may have the same model, there is little consistency from retailer to retailer.
+So, while several retailers may carry the same line, there is little consistency from retailer to retailer.
 In addition, the same model may be sold under different names at different retailers.
 Because of that, for the purposes of this report, we don't rate specific mattresses; rather, we rate mattress lines that get the best reviews across the board.
-As for price, we have quoted the manufacturers retail price, which are usually much higher than the actual prices you'll find in stores.
+As for price, we have quoted the manufacturer's suggested retail price, which are usually much higher than the actual prices you'll find in stores.
 We discuss price in more detail -- as well as how to get the best deal -- on our buying guide page.

 Also, if a mattress is just one of several bedroom purchases you're planning, check out our related reports on bed sheets, pillows and mattress toppers.